scottie/onz-nano/README.md

 ./node_modules/protractor/bin/webdriver-manager update
 ```

-Setup a lisk test node to run on localhost:4000 as described in https://github.com/LiskHQ/lisk#tests
+Setup a onz test node to run on localhost:4000 as described in https://github.com/OnzCoin/onz#tests

 And run it with [pm2](http://pm2.keymetrics.io/).

 ### Run

-Start the development version of lisk-nano:
+Start the development version of onz-nano:

 ```
 npm run dev
 ```

-Run the protractor tests (replace `~/git/lisk/` with your path to lisk core):
+Run the protractor tests (replace `~/git/onz/` with your path to onz core):

 ```
-./e2e-test-setup.sh ~/git/lisk/
+./e2e-test-setup.sh ~/git/onz/
 npm run e2e-test
 ```